microsoft/qlib/docs/component/report.rst

 Introduction
 ===================

 ``Aanalysis`` is designed to show the graphical reports of ``Intraday Trading`` , which helps users to evaluate and analyse investment portfolios visually.
-There are the following graphics to view:
+The following are some graphics to view:

 - analysis_position
     - report_graph